-Efficient weight training comes from lifting as heavy as you can as many times as you can within a set amount of reps and sets depending on what your goal is.
-You should always go into the gym as focused, energized and strong as you can help.
+Efficient weight training comes from lifting as heavy as you can as many times as you can within a set amount of reps and sets, depending on what your goal is.
+It would help if you always went into the gym as focused, energized, and strong as you can help.

 If you absolutely have to perform one or the other right after each other due to time restraints, always do cardio after weights; keep in mind though this may hinder the recovery of your muscles and, in the end, produce negative results.

 I always recommend performing your cardio on your off days, or if time allows, do your cardio in the morning and weight training in the afternoon or vice versa.

-The premise behind HIIT training is that you will perform an exercise at a higher intensity for a certain amount of time then you will perform at a lower intensity for a set amount of time and then repeat the process.
+The premise behind HIIT training is that you will perform an exercise at a higher intensity for a certain amount of time.
+You will perform at a lower intensity for a set amount of time and then repeat the process.

 The positives of interval training are…